jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 Ten time series come from two sources, forestry and agriculture, and will appear as multiple UIDs.
 ### lulucf-table-612.py
-Produce NIR Table 6-1.2 in LuluTable6-1.2.xlsx.
+Produce NIR LULUCF Table 6.1-2 in LuluTable6.1-2.xlsx.
 In the command line example inventory files are in *crf* directory:

-	(lukeghg) prompt% lulucf-table-612.py -s 1990 -e 2019 -o LuluTable6-1.2.xlsx -d crf/
+	(lukeghg) prompt% lulucf-table-612.py -s 1990 -e 2019 -o LuluTable6.1-2.xlsx -d crf/

-**NB**: `lulucf-table-612.py`  will fetch biomasses (the first two rows in the table) from precalculated files for the current inventory year.
+**NB**: `lulucf-table-612.py`  will fetch biomasses (the first two rows in the table) from a precalculated file for the current inventory year.
+It can be found in NIR directory.

+### lulucf-table-641.py

+Produce NIR LULUCF Table 6.4-1.
+The usage is:

+	lulucf-table-641.py [-h] -i F1 -y F2 -o F3 [--format_only | --check_total]

+The `--format-only` option reads the input file to a dataframe and simply writes it to an Excel file.
+The `--check-total` option calculates totals and compares results to precalculated values and writes Excel file.
+These two options are mutually exclusive.
+The `--format_only` should be enough.
+For example:

+	lulucf-table-641.py -i /path/to/Table_6.4-1_FLRem_Areas_of_organic_soils.csv -y 2019 -o LUTable_6.4-1.xlsx --format_only

+The path to input file is required.
+Inventory year is 2019.
+The output file is LUTable_6.4-1.xlsx.
+If both `--format_only` and `--check-total` are left out then the totals are explicitely computed.

+The input file Table_6.4-1_FLRem_Areas_of_organic_soils.csv is located in NIR directory.

 ### kptable-appendix11b.py
 Produce NIR Table Appendix11b in KPTable_Appendix11b.txt.
-Read it to excel with *#* as a column separator.
+Then read it to dataframe with *#* as a column separator and produce Excel file KPTable_Appendix11b.xlsx.
 In the command line example inventory files are in *crf* directory:

 	(lukeghg) prompt%  kptable-appendix11b.py -s 1990 -e 2019 -o KPTable_Appendix11b.txt -d crf/

+Inventory years are from 1990 to 2019.

 ### kptable-appendix11c.py
 Produce NIR Table Appendix11c in KPTable_Appendix11c.txt.
-Read it to excel with *#* as a column separator In the command line example inventory files are in 'crf' directory:
+Then read it to dataframe  with *#* as a column separator and produce Excel file KPTable_Appendix11c.xlsx.
+In the command line example inventory files are in 'crf' directory:

 	(lukeghg) prompt%:  kptable-appendix11c.py -s 1990 -e 2019 -o KPTable_Appendix11c.txt -d crf/

+Inventory years are from 1990 to 2019.

 ### pretty-print-xml.py
 CRFReporter xml files come without line endings. `pretty-print-xml.py` formats xml to more human readable